tonioloewald/bindinator.js/docs/css.md

 The `b8r` approach to CSS is intended to be conceptually simple and robust.
 In essence, you should have global rules and component-level rules.

+### Web-Components

+One of the nice things about web-components is that they all have custom tagNames.
+This means they provide a unique top-level namespace for styling (i.e. `<foo-bar>` can be styled using `foo-bar` as a selector, without overriding any classes).

 ### Automatic Classes & Scope

 If you create a component named `foo` it will automatically have the class `foo-component`.
 You can